Skip to main content

 getcap /path/to/binary

-# Run with specific capabilities
+# Run a command with specific capabilities only

 capsh --caps="cap_net_bind_service+eip" -- -c "./my_server"

-# Drop all capabilities except specific ones
+# Drop ALL capabilities except specific ones

 capsh --drop=all --caps="cap_net_raw+eip" -- -c "./my_program"